drshahizan/research-design/materials/biblio.md

 - **Data Collection**: It starts with data collection from various bibliographic databases like Scopus and Web of Science.
 - **Data Analysis**: After data upload, it allows for a range of analyses, including statistical analysis, data preprocessing, and construction of co-occurrence matrices.
 - **Visualization**: Bibliometrix can generate dynamic graphs and visual representations to help understand the data better.
-- **Biblioshiny**: This is a web-based interface that encapsulates the core code of Bibliometrix, allowing users to perform bibliometric analysis interactively¹.
+- **Biblioshiny**: This is a web-based interface that encapsulates the core code of Bibliometrix, allowing users to perform bibliometric analysis interactively.

 Bibliometrix is particularly useful for analyzing publication datasets, building matrices for co-citation, coupling, collaboration, and co-word analysis.
 These matrices are then used for network analysis, multiple correspondence analysis, and other data reduction techniques².
 It's a powerful tool for researchers and academics looking to evaluate scientific literature comprehensively.